BarbaAlGhul/calaboucos-e-cachorros/README.md

 ##To run the game on Linux:
-Just make sure you have Python 2.7.6 or later installed on your system
+Just make sure you have Python 2.7.6 or newer versions installed on your system (must be Python 2.7.x.
+Python 3 is unsupported by the library yet)

 After download the game, extract in a folder